LINKIT-Group/java-fullstack-test/README.md

 At least the functionality that you deliver should be error free.
 What you implement and how you do it is subject to your creativity and ambition :-).
 Good luck!

 ## How do I submit it? ##
+* Create your own private repository on Github.
-* Create your branch and keep pushing your changes.
+* Follow this markdown and commit your changes to it.
-* Create and explain in a Markdown about your decisions in the process.
+* Do not forget to create and explain in a Markdown about your decisions in the process.
-* When it is done, let your LINKIT contact know about it via Pull Request.
+* When it is done, let your LINKIT contact know about it.
+Share your repository with them.
 * Give instructions in a readme file so that anyone with a unix machine (Mac or any Linux Disto) could download the repo and run the service on their `localhost`.

 ### Who do I talk to? ###
-Your LINKIT contact or Repo owner/admin - **Rodrigo Soares Chaves** on rodrigo.chaves@linkit.nl
+Your LINKIT contact - the person who sent you these instructions.